carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/01-getting-started-with-conda.md

 ## Why should I use a package and environment managment system?

+Installing software is hard.
+Installing scientific software (including all required dependencies of said software!) is often even more challenging.
+A good package management system greatly simplifies the process of installing software by automatically identifying and installing compatible versions of desired software and all required dependencies.
+Most package managers will also handle the process of updating software as more recent versions become available.

+If you use some flavor of Linux, then you are probably familiar with the package manager for your Linux distribution (i.e., `apt` on Ubuntu, `yum` on CentOS); if you are a Mac OS user then you might be familiar with the [Home Brew Project](https://brew.sh/) which brings a Linux-like package management system to Mac OS X; if you are a Windows OS user, then you may not be terribly familiar with package managers as there isn't really a standard package manager for Windows (although there is the [Chocolatey Project](https://chocolatey.org/)).
+These tools are great but actually solve a more general problem than we face as (data) scientists.

+The Python and R communities are awash with third-party packages that provide additional functionality not found in the standard libraries of these programming languages.
+However the ever-growing number of third party packages places a great straing on users: installing these these third-party packages and required dependencies is hard.

+The R community has standardized The `pip` package is probably the most widely used package management tool in Python.

 Package management...

-An environment managment system solve a number of problems commonly encountered by (data) scientists.
+An environment managment system solves a number of problems commonly encountered by (data) scientists.

-* An application you need for a research project requires different versions of Python or different versions of various Python packages from the versions that you are currently using.
+*   An application you need for a research project requires different versions of Python (R) or different versions of various Python (R) packages from the versions that you are currently using.
-* An application you developed as part of a previous research project worked fine on your system when you submitted the project for review but now no longer works on your current system.
+*   An application you developed as part of a previous research project that worked fine on your system six months ago now no longer works.
-* You need to make sure that the code for a joint research project works on your collaborator's computer.
+*   Code that have written for a joint research project works on your machine but not on your collaborators' machines.
-* You need to make sure that a machine learning application that you are developing on your local machine works properly on your remote cluster.
+*   A machine learning application that you are developing on your local machine doesn't provide the same results when run on your remote cluster.

-As we will see an environment management system that enables you to set up a new environment containing the Python version and the versions of packages that are completely compatible for each research project is a good solution to these problems.
+As we will see, an environment management system that enables you to set up a new, project specific environment containing specific Python (R) versions as well as the versions of packages and required dependencies that are all mutually compatible is a good solution to these problems.

-Environment management systems help resolve dependency issues by allowing you to use different versions of a package for different projects.
+*   Environment management systems help resolve dependency issues by allowing you to use different versions of a package for different projects.

-Make your project self-contained and reproducible by capturing all package dependencies in a single requirements file.
+*   Make your projects self-contained and reproducible by capturing all package dependencies in a single requirements file.

-Install packages on a host on which you do not have admin privileges.
+*   Often allow you to install packages on a host on which you do not have admin privileges.

-Keep your global site-packages/ directory tidy by removing the need to install packages system-wide which you might only need for one project.

 A virtual environment is a Python tool for dependency management and project isolation.
 They allow Python site packages (third party libraries) to be installed locally in an isolated directory for a particular project, as opposed to being installed globally (i.e. as part of a system-wide Python).